The 4 C’s to delivering bad news in the classroom.

 What about you?
 How do you deliver bad news?

-Everyone is an educator of something.
-If you want to increase your influence, download my FREE ebook: “Profe Pablo’s 25 Teaching Tips that will instantly make your life easier” or subscribe to my weekly podcast “Schooled Radio with Profe and Mr. Wallace.”
+If you want to increase your influence and expand your impact, download my FREE ebook: “Profe Pablo’s 25 Teaching Tips that will instantly make your life easier” (PS — Be Careful with the one that tells you to stand on a desk.
+I’ve only fallen twice!)